mcc-us/bookkeeping/_posts/2023-12-26-double-entry-bookkeeping.md

 tags: drcr
 ---

-## Basics:
+Double-entry accounting is a method used to track the assets, liabilities and equity.

+Every purchase, sale or transaction has two componenets, a debit and a credit.

+In accounting terms, a debit occurs on the left hand side of a journal or ledger.

-- **Double-entry bookkeeping**: Every transaction affects two (or more) accounts, a debit and a credit.
+- Double-entry bookkeeping requires that every transaction affects two (or more) accounts, a debit and a credit.
 The total Debits always equal the total Credits.
+-
 - **Accounts**: Imagine accounts as containers for different financial elements like assets, liabilities, equity, income, and expenses.

 double-entry accounting also tracks assets, liabilities and equity.